 Whether there is rain in April and early May is the main factor determining risk of a severe head scab epidemic in NC.
-Starting in mid-April, check the scab risk forecasting website created and supported by the U.S. Wheat and Barley Scab Initiative (www.wheatscab.psu.edu).
+Starting in mid-April, check the Fusarium Risk Tool created and supported by the U.S. Wheat and Barley Scab Initiative (www.wheatscab.psu.edu).
 This interactive site allows you to enter an estimated flowering date for your wheat crop and see the level of risk of a severe scab epidemic in your county.
-If the risk of developing head scab is high and the variety being grown does not have moderate resistance, it may be wise to apply a fungicide for scab control.
-The most effective fungicides for head scab control are Caramba, Prosaro, and Proline.
-Application of these fungicides for scab control is only effective if it occurs at flowering.
-For the most up-to-date and detailed information on fungicides for scab control, refer to the ScabSmart website (www.scabsmart.org).
+If the risk of developing head scab is high and the variety being grown does not have moderate resistance, it is wise to apply a fungicide for scab control.
+The most effective fungicides for head scab control are Miravis Ace, Prosaro, Caramba, and Proline.
+Application of these fungicides for scab control is most effective at flowering or up to six days later for wheat, and at full heading or up to six days later for barley.
+Application of strobilurin fungicides after flag leaf stage can actually increase the mycotoxin DON in harvested grain if there is a scab epidemic, so it is not recommended.
+Scout for scab before grain heads turn golden, when the contrast between the bleached and green parts of heads is still apparent (see Photo 12-11A).
+If scab is severe (more than 10 percent of heads have scab), adjust the combine so that the lightweight diseased grain is blown out the back along with the chaff.
+This will not remove all the infected grain but can help reduce mycotoxin levels in grain heading to market.